sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 ## Equipment and Process Growth

-My first printer was an Elegoo Neptune 3 Pro—affectionately known as the “printer from hell.”
-Learning on that machine gave me a strong understanding of bed leveling, first-layer behavior, nozzle maintenance, filament loading, and how mechanical or process changes affect print quality.
+My first printer was an Elegoo Neptune 3 Pro.
+Learning on that machine gave me a strong understanding of bed leveling, first layer behavior, nozzle maintenance, filament loading, and how mechanical or process changes affect print quality.

 {% include image-gallery.html images="printer-from-hell.jpeg" height="600" %}

-*The Elegoo Neptune 3 Pro—affectionately known as the “printer from hell”—where I developed much of my hands-on troubleshooting experience.*
+*The Elegoo Neptune 3 Pro, where I developed much of my hands on troubleshooting experience.*

 I later expanded to a Bambu Lab A1 with an Automatic Material System, which increased my multicolor capability and production speed.
 The newer equipment improved the workflow, but it did not remove the need to understand the process.
-Automated calibration can help establish settings; it cannot replace knowing what a failed layer, blocked nozzle, feeding problem, or dimensional issue looks like.
+Automated calibration can help establish settings, but it can't replace knowing what a failed layer, blocked nozzle, feeding problem, or dimensional issue looks like.

 ---